Quick Answer (2026 rates)

 Offshore outsourcing offers the lowest per-hour rates.
 According to market data, agents in the Philippines, India, and South Africa typically cost $6 to $14 per hour.
 The Philippines alone accounts for nearly 2 million BPO workers, according to the IT and Business Process Association of the Philippines (IBPAP).

 Industry analysts note that offshore pricing is attractive on paper, but the total cost picture often tells a different story.
 Time zone gaps require overnight shift premiums, accent and cultural differences can increase average handle time, and quality management across 12+ hour time differences adds management overhead.
 When you add 15 to 25% in hidden management costs to a $10 per hour offshore rate, the effective rate climbs to $11.50 to $12.50, which narrows the gap with nearshore to almost nothing.
-According to the Everest Group, offshore programs experience significantly higher attrition rates than nearshore alternatives, with Philippines call centers averaging 30 to 40% annual turnover compared to under 15% in Caribbean markets.
-That elevated turnover drives up recruitment and training costs considerably.
+Offshore programs also experience significantly higher attrition rates than nearshore alternatives, with ContactBabel citing offshore voice floors at 45 to 60 percent annual turnover compared to the QATC global average of 30 to 45 percent, which Caribbean nearshore dedicated programs typically track below.
+That elevated turnover drives up recruitment and training costs considerably; for the dollar-figure breakdown of what each lost agent actually costs the program, see our analysis of the cost of call center attrition.

 Offshore Call Center Pricing Models Explained